azy64/phplibrairies/README.md

 # phplibrairies
 Php Libraries is a repository where you can find many utils php librairies , simple to use and can function on all php frameworks: Form Builder, FileUpload, BuildInstance, Fonction Form

-#How to use formBuilder
+### How to use formBuilder
-the first you have to include the php file like: require "formBuilder.php";
+the first step you have to include the php file like:

+    require "formBuilder.php"; or with a autoload php file.

 and after you have to instance an object for this class in the following lines i will present you a sample(example) with slimphp framework but it's the same for all framework.